-The narrative of Michelle above illustrates essential components of social relationships – social networks and social support – for individuals and is typical of the relationships described by NFCF respondents.
-In part, because of these relationships Michelle has not lost her children to foster care, nor has she been involved with any agencies.
-These relationships are relevant with the ability to affect the health and well-being of individuals (Biblarz and Gottainer 2000, Denuwelaere and Bracke 2007, House, Umberson and Landis 1988) and are connected to respondents’ perspectives concerning social isolation and social integration.
+Michelle’s narrative illustrates essential components of social relationships typical of the relationships described by NFCF respondents such as support from social networks.
+In part, because of these relationships, Michelle has not lost her children to foster care, nor has she been involved with any agencies.
+These relationships positively impact the health and well-being of individuals (Biblarz & Gottainer 2000, Denuwelaere & Bracke 2007, House, Umberson & Landis 1988); this impact echoes in the respondents’ perspectives concerning social isolation and social integration.
 However, although these relationship, both kinship and non-kinship networks, are relied upon by the urban poor to mitigate economic and other personal troubles (Hannerz 2004 [1969], Miller-Cribbs and Farber 2008, Stack 1974) this has been influenced by poverty (Desmond 2012, Miller-Cribbs and Farber 2008, Smith 2007) among other factors.
-Relationships with family and friends are very important and the context within which they occur and how they are constructed will influence the likelihood of foster placement.

-Although respondents in FCF believe in the importance of social relationships, or in some cases had some format of both kin and non-kinship networks, they displayed much conflict within these social relationships.
-Moreover, these respondents, especially those whose children were involuntarily placed into foster care, encountered life events that along with these tumultuous social relationships resulted in the placement of children into the foster care system.
+While respondents in FCF stressed the importance of social relationships these same relationships were also often riddled with conflict.
+Moreover, these respondents, especially those whose children were involuntarily placed into foster care, encountered life events that along with these tumultuous social relationships, resulted in the placement of children into the foster care system.
 Some of these parents, as a result, had their parental rights terminated.
-Davina, a 42 year-old mother of eight, embraces both aspects of voluntary and involuntary placement of children into the foster care service.
+Davina, a 42 year-old mother of eight, embraced both aspects of voluntary and involuntary placement of children into the foster care service.
 When her first son was born she asked her grandmother to raise the child because of her addiction to illegal drugs and alcohol.
 She then explains that the placement of the following six children consisted of both voluntary and involuntary placement.
 After the placement of her first son:

 The kids kept coming bam, bam, bam, bam and every time they came I was doing drugs.
 It was like a cycle you know but he [her husband] wouldn’t let me get an abortion.
 So, in our mind we thought we was going to get clean and it never happened and instead of me putting them through it or not wanting to put them through it cause I seen how other people would try to take care of their kids and be hooked on drugs and alcohol and the kids always wind up not being taken care of, you know, I just didn’t want that and I knew I couldn’t have an abortion so I just knew the best thing to do was not try to play with my life or theirs because I just didn’t know what would happen and I didn’t want that, I mean, I just didn’t want that so I just gave them up